silentfatez/DIP/Dip/readme.md

-the files are to be uploaded to their respective pins. for pin 2 and 4 there are seperate python files to play the vids via command line All folders contain autoplay code so that it is able to boot up a continuos video on startup. use the videos in media folder or change the code to use your own videos.
+the files are to be uploaded to their respective pins. for pin 2 and 4 there are seperate python files to play the vids via command line All folders contain autoplay code so that it is able to boot up a continuous video on startup. use the videos in media folder or change the code to use your own videos.

 https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/all